 Remote and hybrid work have become commonplace for today’s employees, allowing many job seekers to go through the interview process from the comfort of their own home.
 A remote interview process can be brand new to some candidates and may require a little more preparation than an in-person interview.
 Don’t panic, though, as the fundamentals of interviewing still hold true no matter the format.

-Don’t panic, though, the fundamentals of interviewing still hold true.
-Use this article to familiarize yourself with the process so you’re well-prepared for and confident heading into the conversation.
+Use this article to familiarize yourself with the video interview process so you’re well-prepared for and confident heading into the conversation.

 How to Prepare for Video Interviews

-Remember, whether you have experience with video interviews or not, the process should follow the same steps as the conversations you’re used to having with recruiters and hiring managers.
-Still, any new situation can be unsettling, so preparing will calm your nerves and help you nail the interview.
-Use the following tips to get ready for an upcoming video interview.
+Whether you have experience with video interviews or not, the process should follow the same steps as the conversations you’re used to having with recruiters and hiring managers in person.
+Still, if you’re not familiar with video interviews then the situation can be unsettling, so preparing will calm your nerves and help you nail the interview.
+Apply the following tips to get ready for an upcoming video interview.

 1. Ask for information about the process

 You’ll feel more prepared for each interview if you know what lies ahead.
 Ask the recruiter or hiring manager for insight as to how they’ve adapted their hiring process for the remote world.
 Most likely, they’ll go out of their way to give you this information up front.
 However, if they don't, it’s well within your right to ask for the details.

 The recruiter will appreciate your willingness to prepare and be informed.
 In uncertain times with less face-to-face interaction, over-communication is the name of the game.
 However, be mindful to not get too far ahead of the process.
 If you are only at the stage of a phone interview, don’t ask about when they plan to extend an offer just yet.